physionetchallenges/physionetchallenges.github.io/2021/faq/index.md

 We run your training code on Google Cloud using 8 vCPUs, 64 GB RAM, and an optional NVIDIA T4 Tensor Core GPU.
 Your training code has a 72 hour time limit.

 We run your trained model on Google Cloud using 4 vCPUs, 32 GB RAM, and an optional NVIDIA T4 Tensor Core GPU.
-Your trained model has a 24 hour time limit on each of the validation and test sets.
+Your trained models have a 24 hour time limit on each of the validation and test sets.

 <a name="test-submission"></a>__Should I submit your example code to test the submission system?__